 polychrome: A drafter who can draft three or more colors.

 portmaster: A city official in charge of collecting tariffs and managing the organized exit and entrance of ships in his harbor.

 Prism: There is only one Prism each generation.
-She senses the balance of the world’s magic and balances it when necessary, and can split light within herself.
-Other than balancing, her role is largely ceremonial and religious, with the Colors and the satraps all working hard to make sure that Prisms rarely turn their fame into political power.
+They sense the balance of the world’s magic and balance it when necessary, and can split light within themselves to draft any of the seven colors at will.
+Technically the emperor of the Seven Satrapies, other than balancing, their role is largely ceremonial and religious, with the Colors, the satraps, and the Magisterium working hard to make sure that Prisms rarely wield true political power.